syl20bnr/spacemacs-elpa-mirror/melpa/cbm-readme.txt

 Usage:

-This package provides one usefull commands for switching to "similiar" buffers.
+This package provides useful commands for switching to similar buffers.
+It's particularly handy for switching between buffers in the same major mode.